 *I highly recommend reading The 5 Love Languages by Gary D. Chapman.
 It’s a #1 bestseller, and it’s helped my relationship tremendously.

 7. What can I do to make you feel more loved?

-It’s hard for a lot of us to ask for something more, so you might never know unless you ask.
+For a lot of us, it’s hard to ask for something more in love, so you may never what your partner needs unless you ask.

 8. What are three things you won’t compromise in a relationship?

 Yes, relationships take a lot of patience and sacrifice.